Jsofeng/Banking-System/README.md

 * Though it's simple I was able to receive some insight and learned a lot

 ## **MAJOR UPDATE COMING SOON..**
 * hint: interative features & real-time data storage that can be viewed 👀
+* BETA VERSION IN PRODUCTION --> view (https://github.com/Jsofeng/Banking-System/tree/beta)

 ### _[Functions]_
 1. Check Balance